 A large chunk of debris flew out of the war zone and crashed onto the steps less than a foot from where Lucy and Happy lay.
 Both squealed and jumped, wincing from the sudden movement.

-She was distracted by shouts and explosions as the Fire and Iron Dragon Slayers roared, their power rattling the Cathedral.
+She was distracted by more shouts and explosions as the fire and iron dragon slayers roared, their power rattling the cathedral.
 It took Lucy a moment to realize that they'd hit Laxus with their attack; he'd been in mid-air with no way to dodge.
-Lucy held her breath waiting for dust to settle.
+Lucy held her breath waiting for the dust to settle.
 Happy whimpered next to her ear and both squinted as a shape became distinguishable in the cloud.
 The moment Lucy saw Laxus standing unharmed, though now missing his shirt, she released the breath she had not realized she'd been holding and curled her hands into tight fists.

-"Is Master okay?"
-She asked gently and Levi sniffed and quickly wiped fresh tears from her eyes.
+"Is Master okay?" she asked gently and Levy sniffed and quickly wiped fresh tears from her eyes.

-"I need to talk to Laxus."
-She replied, her voice cracking and leaving a sense of foreboding with the blonde.
-Whatever happened was worse than any of the past situation that Lucy had faced within the guild; now was no time to be collapsed on the ground.
+"I need to talk to Laxus," she replied, her voice cracking and leaving a sense of foreboding with the blonde.
+Whatever happened was worse than any of the past situations that Lucy had faced within the guild; now was no time to be collapsed on the ground.

-"Help me up, Levi."
-She panted instead, feeling like a baby deer trying to stand for the first time as her arms shook weakly under her torso's weight, her muscles aching and joints screaming.
-The smaller girl gripped her arm and pulled Lucy up until she could slide her arm over Levi's shoulder for support.
+"Help me up, Levy," she panted instead, feeling like a baby deer trying to stand for the first time as her arms shook weakly under her torso's weight, her muscles aching and joints screaming.
+The smaller girl gripped her arm and pulled Lucy up until she could slide her arm over Levy's shoulder for support.

 "Whaaaa!
 Lucy's ignoring me!"
 Happy wailed from on top of her head and buried his face in her hair.
 She hoped that he was not wiping his snot on her, but there was no way she was going to reach up to find out.